 When an employer provides a severance package to an employee, it should include:

 Employees over the age of 40 are a protected class of employees covered by the Age Discrimination in Employment Act (ADEA) and the Older Workers Benefit Protection Act (OWBPA).
 Under the OWBPA, where a severance agreement states that an employee over 40 waives his right to bring any ADEA claim, the following requirements must be met:

 If your employer offers you a severance package, first make sure you read and understand the severance agreement since you likely give up certain rights.
 Many companies hope that you will sign the deal as soon as you receive the offer, significantly when the agreement’s provisions limit or bar your right to file any lawsuit against the company.

 Next, understand that those packages can be negotiated based on the size of the company and your length of employment.
 Most items in a severance agreement are negotiable, including the amount of money and the benefits you will receive.

 Additionally, the following factors should be considered when you are preparing to sign a severance agreement:

-If you have been offered a severance package by your employer, you may be confused about the fine print regarding your rights and benefits.
-The experienced attorneys at McClanahan Powers, PLLC will help you understand what is provided in the agreement and how to negotiate any unsatisfactory provisions.
-To schedule a consultation with an attorney, call our office today at 703-520-1326 or contact us online.
+If your employer has offered you a severance package, you may be confused about the fine print regarding your rights and benefits.
+The experienced attorneys at McClanahan Powers, PLLC, will help you understand what is provided in the agreement and how to negotiate any inadequate provisions.
+Call our office today at 703-520-1326 or contact us online to schedule a consultation with an attorney.